rust-osdev/uefi-rs/BUILDING.md

 ## Prerequisites

-- [Xargo](https://github.com/japaric/xargo): this is essential if you plan to do any sort of cross-platform / bare-bones Rust programming.
+- [cargo-xbuild](https://github.com/rust-osdev/cargo-xbuild): this is essential if you plan to do any sort of cross-platform / bare-bones Rust programming.
-- [LLD](https://lld.llvm.org/): this linker is now [shipped](https://github.com/rust-lang/rust/pull/48125) with the latest nightly!

 ## Steps